A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Conclusion

-{\bf Learning Physical Constraints.} Recent advancements in generative diffusion models, such as OpenAI's Sora\footnote{\url{https://openai.com/index/sora/}} and Google's Veo\footnote{\url{https://deepmind.google/technologies/veo/}}, have shown remarkable performance in video generation.
+{\bf Learning {Physic-Realistic} Constraints.} Recent advancements in generative diffusion models, such as OpenAI's Sora\footnote{\url{https://openai.com/index/sora/}} and Google's Veo\footnote{\url{https://deepmind.google/technologies/veo/}}, have shown remarkable performance in video generation.
 However, critical challenges remain in applying these token-by-token sequential generators to simulate real-world scenarios.
-These data-driven simulators often produce videos that violate fundamental physical laws and common rules observed in the real world.
-To address these challenges, a key direction for future work at ICRL involves extracting these laws and rules from real-world videos by treating them as expert demonstrations and representing the physical rules through constraints.
+These data-driven simulators often produce videos that violate fundamental physical laws and common rules observed in the real world. { Recent advancements in embodied AI simulators have highlighted a critical issue: without ensuring physical realism, skills learned in simulated environments may not be transferable to realistic settings.
+This gap underscores the importance of developing simulations that accurately mimic real-world physics to effectively guide robots in practical applications~\citep{Hua2024Gensim2,Nasiriany2024RoboCasa,Wang2024RoboGen}.} To address these challenges, a key direction for future work at ICRL involves extracting these laws and rules from real-world videos by treating them as expert demonstrations and representing the physical rules through constraints.
 Consequently, developing a suitable representation for these constraints and a reliable approach to inferring them from real-world videos presents significant challenges.